 Sponsor(s): Dept. of Med.
-Ed. & Affiliated Institutions Location(s): Kaiser South Sacramento
+Ed. & Affiliated Institutions Location(s): AHMC

-4-week rotation.
-General Description: This rotation offers an opportunity for a 4th-year student to work jointly with a faculty attending to evaluate and manage critically ill medical and surgical patients.
-Typical patient diagnoses include myocardial infarction and cardiac arrest, acute respiratory failure (asthma, COPD, pneumonia, ARDS), delirium and coma, stroke, severe sepsis. toxic ingestions, diabetic ketoacidosis. cardiogenic and septic shock, renal and hepatic failure, and post-operative co-management.
-A comprehensive evidence-based management approach based in physiology will be taught.
+This rotation offers an opportunity for a 4th-year student to work jointly with a faculty attending to evaluate and manage critically ill medical and surgical patients.
+Typical patient diagnoses include myocardial infarction and cardiac arrest, acute respiratory failure (asthma, COPD, pneumonia, ARDS), delirium and coma, stroke, severe sepsis, toxic ingestions, diabetic ketoacidosis, cardiogenic and septic shock, renal and hepatic failure, and postoperative co-management.
+A comprehensive evidencebased management approach based in physiology will be taught.
 Students will be responsible for patient evaluations and notes and will progress to performance of diagnostic and therapeutic procedures as appropriate.
-Students will become familiar with basic mechanical ventilator management and arterial blood gas interpretation, and the value of a multi-professional team approach to the care of the critically ill.
+Students will become familiar with basic mechanical ventilator management and arterial blood gas interpretation, and the value of a multi-professional team approach to the care of the critically